NVIDIA/grace-cpu-benchmarking-guide/src/foundations/FMA/index.md

-# Speed-of-light Fused Multiply Add (FMA)
+# Fused Multiply Add (FMA)

-NVIDIA provides an open source suite of benchmarking microkernels for Arm CPUs.
+NVIDIA provides an open source suite of benchmarking microkernels for Arm® CPUs.
 To allow precise counts of instructions and exercise specific functional units, these kernels are written in assembly language.
 To measure the peak floating point capability of a core and check the CPU clock speed, use a Fused Multiply Add (FMA) kernel.

 ## Reference Results

+The key performance metric is giga-operations per second (Gop/sec).
 Grace can perform 16 FP64 FMA operations per cycle, so a Grace CPU with a nominal CPU frequency of 3.3GHz should report between 52 and 53 Gop/sec.

-Example of the fp64_sve_pred_fmla.x Execution Output
+Here's an example of the fp64_sve_pred_fmla.x execution output:
 ```bash
 $ perf stat ./arithmetic/fp64_sve_pred_fmla.x
 4( 16(SVE_FMLA_64b) );